abrickhouse/twitchEXINT/README.md

 ### How

-The app is hosted using hostinger and can be accessed at the URL: <a href="https://abrickhouse.github.io/twitchEXINT/">https://abrickhouse.github.io/twitchEXINT/</a>
+The app is hosted using github pages and can be accessed at the URL: <a href="https://abrickhouse.github.io/twitchEXINT/">https://abrickhouse.github.io/twitchEXINT/</a>

 ### Artist Statement